 Welcome to my world, which I share with my wife, Cool Gus and Scout, our new rescue dog.
 I grew up in the Bronx, graduated West Point, served in Special Operations and have written over 70 books across a variety of genres.

 I’ve written a lot of books.
 Need help figuring out where to start or what to read next?
-Download my free readers guide from your favorite platform (available under books, then nonfiction).
-Click on cover to get links.
+Download my free readers guide from your favorite platform.
+Click on cover to the right to get links.

 Also, check out my Freebies page where you can get started on a variety of genres.
 There are also free audio stories.